Catherine Frost

 Professor, Political Science

-Frost is currently working on a book entitled Language, Democracy and the Paradox of Constituent Power: Declarations of Independence in Comparative Perspective that will be published with Routledge Press.
-The book asks how constituent power – how ‘the people’ – finds its voice.
-The quintessential form of founding speech in the modern era is the declaration of independence, even though it is a poorly understood instrument that fails to meet minimal standards for coherence set by law, democratic legitimacy, or linguistics.
-Beginning with founding speech in the American Declaration, this project uses insights drawn from unexpected or unlikely forms of founding in cases like Ireland and Canada to reconsider the role of time and loss in how such speech is framed.
-It brings the discussion up to date by looking at recent debates in Scotland, where an undeclared declaration of independence overshadows contemporary politics.
-Drawing on the work of Hannah Arendt and using a contextualist, comparative theory method this project suggests that the capacity for renewal through speech arises in aspects of language that operate beyond conventional performativity.
+Frost's most recent book looked at declarations of independence worldwide.
+Entitled Language, Democracy and the Paradox of Constituent Power: Declarations of Independence in Comparative Perspective (Routledge 2021) it argues that despite its central role in the birth of new states, the declaration of independence is a poorly understood instrument that fails to meet minimal standards for coherence set by law, democratic legitimacy, or linguistics.
+Beginning with the American Declaration, the book draws insights from unexpected or unlikely efforts at founding in Ireland, Canada and Scotland to consider how expectations around founding speech are framed.
+Drawing on the work of Hannah Arendt the project suggests that the capacity for renewal through speech arises in aspects of language that operate beyond conventional performativity.

 • Contact Information